awsdocs/amazon-route53-docs/doc_source/query-logs.md

 ## Configuring Logging for DNS Queries<a name="query-logs-configuring"></a>

 To start logging DNS queries for a specified hosted zone, you perform the following tasks in the Amazon Route 53 console:
 + Choose the CloudWatch Logs log group that you want Route 53 to publish logs to, or create a new log group\.
 **Note**
 The log group must be in the US East \(N\.
 Virginia\) Region\.
 + Choose to use existing CloudWatch Logs resource policies or create a new one\.
 Route 53 needs permission to publish logs to a log group, and resource policies grant the required permissions\.
 + Create a query logging configuration\.

 **Note**
-If users are submitting DNS queries for your domain, you should start to see queries in the logs within a few minutes after you create the query logging configuration\.
+If users are submitting DNS queries for your domain, you should start to see queries in the logs within a few minutes after you create the query logging configuration\. <a name="query-logs-configuring-procedure"></a>

 **To configure logging for DNS queries**